 A planned research experience whereby a problem or issue in the workplace relating to leadership is identified by the participant.
-The process includes the development of a research proposal, implementation of the research plan, and a written paper using the Andrews University Standards for Written Work.
+The process includes the development of a research proposal, implementation of the research plan, and a written paper using the Andrews University Standards for Written Work, 11th ed.
 S/U grading.

-LEAD756 D (1-12)

-Advanced Studies: (Topic)

-Advanced studies in leadership.
+AEAD756 D (1-12) dvanced Studies: (Topic) Advanced studies in leadership.
 Repeatable with different topics.
-Permission of instructor required.

-LEAD775 D (1-3)

-Advanced Portfolio Development: (Topic)
+Permission of instrucequired. ctoi EAD775 D (1-3) dvanced Portfolio Development: (Topic)

 Building upon the knowledge base developed in LEAD675, the participant continues to develop expertise and documentation in a selected competency area.
-(Repeatable up to 12 credits.)
+(Repeatable up to 12 credits)

-LEAD789 D (1-12)

-Advanced Seminar: (Topic)
+LEAD789 D (1-12) Advanced Seminar: (Topic)

 Advanced topics in leadership.
 Repeatable with different topics.
 Permission of instructor required.

-LEAD880 D (2)

-Discortation Proposal Dayslanment